WheteThunger/ItemRetriever/README.md

     }
 }

-// (Helper method) When ItemSourcer's API is not available, you'll need a method to find items in the player inventory.
+// (Helper method) When ItemRetriever's API is not available, you'll need a method to find items in the player inventory.
 // If you only need to find items by id (don't need to check skin, blueprint, etc.), then you can use a vanilla method. private int SumContainerItems(ItemContainer container, Func<Item, int> getUsableAmount) {